Use functional training to root out and repair these key causes of chronic pain and movement impairment.

 If you're interested in testing your own body, you should choose simple movements that you fully grasp.
 You should know what primary muscles need to work to execute with proper form.

 Remember to test muscles in both lengthened and shortened states.
 Especially around the hips, people have lots of shortened muscles.
-While it is important to ensure muscles are strong in shortened positions, it’s at least equally important to strengthen them in lengthened positions (if not more so).
+While it’s important to ensure muscles are strong in shortened positions, it’s equally, if not more important, to strengthen them in lengthened positions.

 If you continuously strengthen muscles in shortened states, those muscles will end up weaker than you wish, and they will also start to impair range of motion at the joints they cross.
-Constantly training a muscle to function only in a shortened state will reduce its maximum strength output.
 It's also a fast track to extreme soreness and achiness in the muscle and around the joint.

 If you just train bicep curls all day, you'll experience trouble straightening your elbows and moving your shoulder joint through a full range.

-Muscles that are unable to lengthen will lead to poor joint range of motion and pain/discomfort.
+Muscles that are unable to lengthen will lead to poor joint range of motion and pain and discomfort.

 You might be thinking, “but I don’t know the metrics for what’s good enough for any given muscle!”

-There’s no need to search for double-blind placebo-controlled studies on what “perfect” is for any given muscle group.
+There’s no need to search for double-blind, placebo-controlled studies on what “perfect” or “normal” is for any given muscle group.

 It does not matter how incredible the movement is.
 It does not matter how far out of reach it seems.
-It does not even matter if you won't even be alive long enough to train your body to do that movement.
+It doesn't even matter if you won't even be alive long enough to train your body to do that movement.
 Just start investigating HOW you would get there.

 If you see someone doing a complex motion, think about how to break it down into simpler steps.

-You don't have to jump right into it and hurt yourself!
-You can check on some of the preliminary steps.
+For example, if you want to do a cartwheel, you don't have to jump right into it and hurt yourself!

 No matter how complex a movement looks, there are component pieces you can improve on to get closer to achieving that motion.

-So, before you get lost in PubMed searching for peer-reviewed literature on “normal” function for muscles all over the body, let me save you some time.
+But before you get lost in PubMed searching for peer-reviewed literature on “normal” muscle function, let me save you some time.
 I want you to make progress instead of wallowing in an echo chamber of futility and feebleness.

 The Physically Feeble Fallacy is simple.
 When we are physically feeble, we tend to rationalize and normalize it.
 We come up with reasons that we should allow this to continue.
 Sometimes we tell others that "in time, you'll be like me too."